 Response: In 2002, DES created assessment units for all stream segments in the state.
 The segments were developed using a standardized process described in the memorandum dated March 29, 2002.
-Monitoring in a variety of locations near the I-93 roadway in 2002-2006, detected chloride violations in one of the assessment units for Policy-Porcupine Brook.
+Monitoring in a variety of locations near the I-93 roadway in 2002-2006, detected chloride violations in the assessment unit for the North Tributary to Canobie Lake.
 The reported water quality violation triggered the need for a TMDL study of this assessment unit.
 For the TMDL study, DES delineated a watershed which contributed to the impaired assessment unit.
-The outlet of the watershed was set at the furthest downstream location in the impaired assessment unit where a temporary stream gage could be installed (station I93-POL-01V).
-All of the contributing assessment units upstream of that station were included as the TMDL study area.
+The outlet of the watershed was set at the point of discharge to Canobie Lake.
+All of the contributing drainage area upstream of the confluence was included as the TMDL study area.
 Therefore, monitoring data were used to select the assessment unit for the TMDL study and hydrology was used to define the watershed boundaries of the study area.